chris-german/Hoffman2Tutorials/README.md

 ![](JuliaTutorial/pngs/Globus.png)

-### Git
+### Git and Svn

-Hoffman2 has Git available, which offers a more productive and professional way to synchornize source code between computers and platforms.
+Hoffman2 has Git and svn available, which offer a more productive and reproducible way to synchornize source code between computers and platforms.

 Submit a batch job by `qsub`